-To order a new Volkswagen key, you will need a few documents and to visit a dealer near you.
-Go straight to the parts department and provide your VIN number, title or registration, and pay for the new key.
-Your VW dealer will order a replacement key from Volkswagen, which takes 2 to 5 days to be delivered to the dealership.
+To order a new Volkswagen key, you will need a few documents and visit a Volkswagen dealer close to you.
+Head to the parts department and provide your VIN, title, or registration.
+Your VW dealer will order a replacement key from Volkswagen, which takes 2 to 5 days to arrive at the dealership.

 How to order a new VW key: